 36. Three polythene bottles (Sect.
 3, Chap.
-8, Fig. 6) are provided for the drainage of any water that may exist in the hood and windscreen spray pipes.
+8, Fig. 5A) are provided for the drainage of any water that may exist in the hood and windscreen spray pipes.
 The bottles are provided with straps by which they are secured with pip-pins to mountings at frames 8 and 10 on the starboard side of the cabin and at frame 12 on the port side.
 Flexible drain pipes are attached to, and feed into, the caps of the bottles.
 Each bottle contains sponge rings, which are taped together to form single elements and to facilitate the removal of the elements from the bottles.
-At the periodicities specified in the relevant Servicing Schedules, the bottles with straps still attached, should be unscrewed from their respective caps, after first removing the pip-pins.
+Daily under normal conditions and, more frequently under conditions of extreme humidity, the bottles with straps still attached, should be unscrewed from their respective caps, after first removing the pip-pins.
 The sponge elements should then be removed by means of the tapes, the elements squeezed dry, the bottles emptied and the elements replaced in the bottles.
 When replacing the bottles, it is essential to ensure that they are screwed fully home into their respective caps to ensure an effective seal before the pip-pins are refitted to secure the bottles into their mountings.
 Ensure that the vent holes in the caps are not obstructed.